 Nginx pronounced “engine x” is a free, open-source, high-performance HTTP and reverse proxy server responsible for handling the load of some of the largest sites on the Internet.
 It can be used as a standalone web server, and as a reverse proxy for Apache and other web servers.

-If you are developer or system administrator chances are that you’re dealing with Nginx on a regular basis.
+If you are a developer or system administrator, chances are that you’re dealing with Nginx on a regular basis.

 Before You Begin

 Starting Nginx is pretty simple.
 Just run the following command:

 On success, the command doesn’t produce any output.

 If you are running a Linux distribution without systemd to start Nginx type:

 Instead of manually starting the Nginx service, it is recommended to set it to start on system boot:

 Stopping Nginx quickly shuts down all Nginx worker processes even if there are open connections.

 To stop Nginx, run one of the following commands: